Cheltenham Festival Champion Day 2021Featured Event

 What to wear

-There is no particular dress code at Cheltenham, as racing occurs mostly during the Winter months.
+There is no particular dress code at Cheltenham Racecourse, as racing occurs mostly during the Winter months.
 Racegoers are asked to take both the occasion and weather into account when deciding what to wear.
 Gentleman will usually wear a suit or similar when in the Club Enclosure, restaurants and hospitality facilities.
-During the Festival, many ladies wear hats, but with the weather rather than high fashion in mind.
+During the Cheltenham Festival, many ladies wear hats, but with the weather rather than high fashion in mind.
 Fancy dress is allowed as long as not deemed offensive, and the club reserves the right to turn anyone away who they believe to be dressed inappropriately.

-As the Home of Jump racing, there are few sporting venues able to match a prestige such as Cheltenham’s.
+As the Home of Jump racing, there are few sporting venues able to match a prestige such as Cheltenham Racecourse.
 With 16 enthralling days of top class racing each year and an extensive history, this is the place where Champions are born.
 Indeed, the best of the best compete in a series of championship races over jumps, and sell out crowds of up to 70,000 pack the racecourse amphitheatre that nestles under Cleeve Hill.

-Comprising of the Gold Cup, Queen Mother Champion Chase and Champion Hurdle, Cheltenham Festival may well be as close to heaven on earth as possible for real racing fans, whilst the craic contributed by the Irish contingent is always engaging.
-The final day of the Festival is always the highlight of the week, with the cream of national hunt racehorses taking part in the Blue Riband event – the Timico Cheltenham Gold Cup.
+Comprising of the Cheltenham Gold Cup, Queen Mother Champion Chase and Champion Hurdle, the Cheltenham Festival may well be as close to heaven on earth as possible for National Hunt racing fans, whilst the craic contributed by the Irish contingent is always engaging.
+The final day of the Cheltenham Festival is always the highlight of the week, with the cream of national hunt racehorses taking part in the Blue Riband event – the Cheltenham Gold Cup.
 While for many the 2011 victory of Long Run from past winners Denman, Kauto Star and Imperial Commander will live long in the memory, others will never forget Desert Orchid staying on dourly up the hill to record a famous success in 1989.